MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/tools-processes.md

 **Implement a shift-left approach to testing** by performing unit testing early and often throughout the development process.
 Frequent testing in each development environment helps developers gain confidence in their applications.
 To help create your testing strategy with a shift-left approach, consider the following principles:

-- _Write tests at the lowest level possible_.
+- *Write tests at the lowest level possible*.
 Favor tests with the fewest external dependencies, and run tests as part of the build.
-- _Write tests once, and run tests everywhere, including production_.
+- *Write tests once, and run tests everywhere, including production*.
 Write tests that you can run in every development environment without accounting for factors that are specific to one environment, like encrypted secrets or configurations.
-- _Design your workload for testing_.
+- *Design your workload for testing*.
 When you develop your application, make testability a requirement.
-- _Consider test ownership, which is based on workload ownership_.
+- *Consider test ownership, which is based on workload ownership*.
 Your workload team owns their testing and shouldn't rely on other teams to test their code.
-- _Automate tests as much as possible_.
+- *Automate tests as much as possible*_*.
 Automated code relieves the burden on your workload team and enforces consistent quality.

 Require your workload team to understand the security practices related to development and quality assurance.
 They must follow these practices without exception.
-For more information, see [[link](/azure/well-architected/security/secure-development-lifecycle) to security pillar].
+For more information, see [Recommendations for securing a development lifecycle](../security/secure-development-lifecycle).

 ## Power Platform facilitation